trambui09/media-ranker-revisited/README.md

     - ... that doesn't exist in the DB?
 - Tests rendering, routing, and HTTP status when appropriate
 - Tests updates to the model when appropriate
-- Tests custom controller logic and custom routes when appropriate
+- Tests for the `root` and `index` custom controller logic when appropriate
   - Tests positive, negative, nominal and edge cases

 ## Wave 3: Basic Authorization (Page Access)